Year: Sidereal, tropical, and anomalistic years

 The anomalistic year is the time taken for the Earth to complete one revolution with respect to its apsides.
-The orbit of the Earth is elliptical; the extreme points, called apsides, are the perihelion, where the Earth is closest to the Sun (January 5, 07:48 UT in 2020), and the aphelion, where the Earth is farthest from the Sun (July 4, 11:35 UT in 2020).
+The orbit of the Earth is elliptical; the extreme points, called apsides, are the perihelion, where the Earth is closest to the Sun, and the aphelion, where the Earth is farthest from the Sun.
 The anomalistic year is usually defined as the time between perihelion passages.
 Its average duration is 365.259636 days (365 d 6 h 13 min 52.6 s) (at the epoch J2011.0).